Laboratory animals: authorisations and enforcement

 If the designer received their training abroad, their competency must be approved by the Regional State Administrative Agency for Southern Finland.
 Only individuals whose training matches that given in Finland can be approved to act as designers in Finland.

-Use the form for competence to request approval of the project designer’s competence.
-The form is in English.
+You may request authorisation of competency in English in our Online service.
+You will find instructions and the needed information also in the links of the Forms section.
 Certificates of completed studies must be appended to the request.
-The Regional State Administrative Agency charges a fee of EUR 280 for its decision on the matter.
+The Regional State Administrative Agency charges a fee of EUR 370 for its decision on the matter.

 The person must have species and procedure specific knowledge and skills for working with animals.
 These are acquired with special courses and practical training.